Are you looking at moving money out of South Africa?

 When you transfer using your usual bank in South Africa, you will often get slugged with high fees plus high exchange rates – most of the big banks in South Africa add anything from 40c to over 80c to the rate of exchange on the day.
 Those are huge margins and can make a big dent in the foreign currency value you end up with.

 I work with Rand Rescue and have helped heaps of South Africans move their funds to Australia, Ireland, the UK and beyond.
-We use a bank called Mercantile Bank who offer low transfer fees, no account fees, and excellent rates of exchange for our clients.
+We use Capitec Business Bank (previously Mercantile before they were bought by Capitec), who offer low transfer fees, no account fees, and excellent rates of exchange for our clients.
 Find out more about our process to open a bank account in South Africa here.